joleenchong/ObsidianNotes/Classes/Archive/Operating Systems/02 Subtopics/Process Scheduling.md

+This stuff should really be in CPU scheduling.

 - Goal in [[Multiprogramming]] system: maximise CPU utilisation
-- Goal in time-sharing system: switch processes frequently so users can interact with their running programs
+- Goal in [[Time-sharing system]]: switch processes frequently so users can interact with their running programs
 - Queues (implemented as [[04 Linked Lists ||linked lists]]) that are stores in OS:
 	- *Job Queue* - all processes entering system are put in job queue
 	- *Ready Queue* - a set of all processes in main memory, ready and waiting to execute
 	- *Device Queue* - a set of processes waiting for an I/O device (each device has its own queue)
 	- two diagrams (slide 11 and 12)
 - Long-term scheduler function:
-	- selects which processes should e brought into ready queue
+	- selects which processes should be brought into ready queue
 	- controls degree of multiprogramming (number of processes in memory)
 	- invoked very infrequently
 - Short-term scheduler function: